Kelly Lamrock: Minister responsible for the New Brunswick Provincial Capital Commission

 Lamrock was made the minister responsible for the New Brunswick Provincial Capital Commission by Premier Shawn Graham in 2006.
 The idea for the agency existed only as an idea which originated from a 2003 report commissioned by the previous Conservative government.
 On March 1, 2007 Lamrock and Premier Graham announced the creation of the non-partisan, arm's-length agency.

 The creation of the Provincial Capital Commission also saw the creation of the Capital Region, a geographic space that includes nine electoral districts with its centre being the Legislative Assembly in downtown Fredericton, New Brunswick.
 The Provincial Capital Commission is responsible for protecting and celebrating the history and cultural diversity of New Brunswick.

 I Walked with My Premier and MLA

 Since its creation in 2007 the Provincial Capital Commission has begun a number of successful initiatives including "I Walked with My Premier and MLA" in the early fall of 2008 that saw more than 2000 students from across the province travel to Fredericton for a walk around the city with the premier and all the members of the Legislative Assembly.

 Capital Encounters

-The Capital Encounters program has been a wildly successful initiative that subsidizes travel expenses for schools who visit Fredericton.
+The Capital Encounters program is an initiative that subsidizes travel expenses for schools who visit Fredericton.
 During the trip students tour the capital city, meet with their local MLA, and when the legislature is in session they sit in the public gallery and are formally introduced in the chamber to the speaker and the other members of the assembly.